Published: over 2 years ago by Lauren King.

 You may have started your organization with an objective, but now it’s time to set real goals – short and long term.
 Don’t be mad at yourself if you can’t think of them right away, they’ll materialize with time.

 As you move through the process, try to keep track of how much time you’re putting in per day, or per week.
 In the honeymoon stage, you might be working twelve-hour days, or an additional 4-5 hours on a workday.
 Be careful about working all the time: you don’t want to burn yourself out early on.
 Instead, create a timeline that is do-able, and stick to it.
 If you need help reaching your goals sooner, learn how to delegate.

 Remember, as I said in Chapter One, your organization matters.
 Starting a non-profit is a process, but an incredibly rewarding one.
 Have a sense of humor, and be persistent.
 You can do it.

 Lena is the Chicago hub director for Travel+SocialGood, a non-profit organization that propels the travel industry to meet its potential for global positive impact.
 When she isn't face-deep in her laptop, Lena can be found painting, listening to 2000's R&B, and overeating gummy vitamins.

 Dope!!!
 I can get behind this.
 Preach.
 And get it, Lena.

-Submitted: about 2 years ago by Dan Edlebeck
+Submitted: over 2 years ago by Dan Edlebeck